lazloKK/DataAnalysisProjects/Gaining insights from data with SQL/README.md

-Complex SQL queries to turn data into insights
+Complex SQL queries to gain insights from data stored in relational databases